ADS

 #9 Compromised Sovereignty

-The blatant support of India for Sheikh Hasina’s rigging of 2014 and 2018 elections and regaining the throne were no secrets to the nation that India was interfering into domestic matters of Bangladesh.
+The blatant support of India for Sheikh Hasina’s rigging of 2014 and 2018 elections and regaining the throne was no secret to the nation that India was interfering into domestic matters of Bangladesh and to the top level.
 Likewise, all critics argue that certain political decisions and foreign policy strategies ensured all advantages to India whereas longstanding critical issues for Bangladesh, e.g. border killing by BSF, the Teesta River water-sharing dispute, imbalanced trade, etc. were being pathetically ignored.

-It went to the extent that the government offices started direct dictations from the Indian people from unknown sources.
+The arguments went to the extent that the government offices started getting direct dictations from the Indian people from unknown sources and an invisible hand comes and stops them.
 These were reflected on various pseudo-articles which created a huge amount of psychological pressure on the Bangladeshis of all sects.
+All these arguments proved to be true when Sheikh Hasina fled the country and the invisible hand was no more in action.

 Seeing the success of the Indians in denting the sovereignty, the Chinese came with their loan-snags.
 Bangladesh got entangled in China’s Belt and Road Initiative (BRI) in a way that risks compromising long-term sovereignty by increasing infamous indebtedness to China.
 China too were a big supporter Sheikh Hasina’s regime was a big surprise to the nation.
 The establishments of Sheikh Hasina could not provide any respite to the citizens who fell victims of the civil war in Myanmar and saw many secret killings inside the secured Rohingya Refugee camps.